 The Motor Moms and Dads Program is a program used by over 400 elementary schools and preschools across Michigan and the United States to help young children ages 3-7 gain the motor skills necessary for academic success.
 It provides a cost effective way to ensure that children get the motor skill practice that they need.
-Trained parent volunteers run the program in the hall outside of a classroom eliminating the need for additional space and paid staff.
-The equipment is minimal and many schools have some of the necessary equipment already in their buildings.

 Teachers like the fact that the program doesn't interfere with classroom activities because each child is out of class for just five minutes and usually during center time.
 Teachers have very few responsibilities, except to recruit and schedule volunteers.
 They see their students quickly improving basic motor skills that are vital to classroom success.